 See Bus Eireann for full details, as well as connecting travel nationwide.

-, over the border travel routes and directions try Rome2Rio website for options, pricings and booking
+For multi-connecting travel, over the border travel routes and directions try Rome2Rio website for options, pricings and booking.

 Julie Kelleher